LaylaD4/LaylahDePaull_T3A2-A/README.md

 - TECH STACK
   1. Frontend: React.js
   The frontend will be built using React.js to provide a dynamic and responsive user interface.
 React Context API will manage global state, while Fetch API will handle API requests, with Axios as a potential alternative for improved request handling.
-React Toastify will be integrated to display notifications, while styling will be managed using Tailwind CSS, possibly Bootstrap, and CSS, to create a visually appealing and striking design.
+React Toastify will be integrated to display notifications, while styling will be managed using Tailwind CSS, possibly Material Tailwind, and CSS, to create a visually appealing and striking design.

   1. Backend: Node.js & Express.js
   The backend will be developed using Node.js and Express.js, with Node providing the runtime environment for executing backend logic and managing dependencies using npm.
 The Express.js framework will handle HTTP requests, define API routes, manage middleware, and interact with the database.